asdegoyeneche/ROAR/index.md

 ### Sensing and Planning

 Our car successfully detects and follows lanes at lower speeds (50 km/hr)!
 Below are two instances of the car driving.
-The one on the left directly follows the waypoints while the one on the right includes lane keeping.
+The one above directly follows the waypoints, while the one below includes lane-keeping.

 {% include youtubePlayer.html id="dbFgMa_l4K8" %}